bobg/taggo/Readme.md

 The prefix required for version tags on this module.
 If the module is at the repository root, this is empty.
-But if the module is in subdirectory foo/bar, then version tags must begin with the string `foo/bar/`, as in `foo/bar/v1.2.3`.
+But if the module is in subdirectory `foo/bar`, then version tags must begin with the string `foo/bar/`, as in `foo/bar/v1.2.3`.
 See [go.dev/ref/mod#vcs-version](https://go.dev/ref/mod#vcs-version).

+Taggo strips off the version prefix when reporting most of these findings, but includes it in “Recommended new version” (if present).

 ### ✅ Default branch: ...